The Savage Custom G&S Online

 This stock is much stiffer and far more satisfactory than the black injection molded plastic stocks found on so many rifles today.
 Its slightly rough surface texture also feels better in the hand and provides an excellent gripping surface.
 This stock is functionally equivalent to and lighter than a laminated hardwood stock.

-When choosing a Savage 12 series varmint rifle, it is not intrinsic accuracy (which is superb across the board) but other factors that should logically determine the model selected.
+When choosing a Savage 12 series varmint rifle, it is not intrinsic accuracy (which is superb across the board), but other factors that should logically determine the model selected.
 We are undoubtedly biased, but the shorter, more compact Guns and Shooting Online Model 12 has become our favorite.
-With the convenience of the right bolt, left eject action, a rigid and lightweight stock, and its handy 23" barrel, the G&S Online Model 12 makes both a supremely convenient rifle to shoot at the range and a formidable varmint rifle in the field.
-It is, in fact, the best all-around varmint rifle that we have ever tested!
+With the convenience of the right bolt, left eject action, a rigid and lightweight stock and its handy 23" barrel, the G&S Online Model 12 makes both a supremely convenient rifle to shoot at the range and a formidable varmint rifle in the field.

 Guns and Shooting Online readers who wish to order a Savage G&S Online Model 12 for themselves may do so by telephoning Savage Arms at: (413) 568-7001.
 Ask for Effie Sullivan, the Customer Service Coordinator, and she will assist you with your order.